Railk/T3S/README.md

 ##### Initialisation :
 When you load a .ts file the plugin will initialize the root file or the current file and it can take some time for huge project.

-The Sublime Text Status bar will indicate Typescript intializing during this phase and disapear when it's finished
+The Sublime Text Status bar will indicate Typescript initializing during this phase and disapear when it's finished